Hina Tasleem

-Hina Tasleem (also written as Heena Rehmaan) is an Indian actress who acted in several films.
+Hina Tasleem (also credited as Heena Rehmaan) is an Indian actress who acted in several Hindi films.

 Biography

 Tasleem made her debut in Bollywood with I Proud to Be an Indian which was released in 2004.
 In 2005 her film Fun – Can Be Dangerous Sometimes was released.
 Her film Ladies Tailor was released in 2006.
 She also worked in Ghutan which was released in 2007.